neutron-org/neutron-docs/docs/other_tools/rehearsal/overview.md

 # Directory Structure

 - **`./snapshot` Directory:** This directory contains latest snapshot that was downloaded from [Neutron Network Snapshots Service](https://snapshot.neutron.org)(see `raw` snapshot).
-If you want to update snapshot simply delete contents of the `snapshot` directory and clear appropriate docker volumes.
+If you want to update snapshot simply delete contents of the `snapshot` directory and clear appropriate docker volumes using command like `docker-compose down -v`
 - **`./custom` Directory:** This directory contains scripts for fork genesis customization.

 ## Using CLI